Maria Feodorovna (Dagmar of Denmark): Second engagement and marriage

 Alexander II of Russia and Maria Alexandrovna had grown fond of Dagmar, and they wanted her to marry their new heir, Tsarevich Alexander.
 In an affectionate letter, Alexander II told Dagmar that he hoped she would still consider herself a member of their family.
 Maria Alexandrovna tried to convince Louise of Hesse-Kassel to send Dagmar to Russia immediately, but Louise insisted that Dagmar must "strengthen her nerves... [and] avoid emotional upsets."
-Dagmar, who sincerely mourned Nicholas, and Alexander, who was in love with his mother's lady-in-waiting Mariya Meshcherskaya and attempted to renounce his place as heir to the throne in order to marry her, were both initially reluctant.
+Dagmar, who sincerely mourned Nicholas, and Alexander, who was in love with his mother's lady-in-waiting Maria Meshcherskaya and attempted to renounce his place as heir to the throne in order to marry her, were both initially reluctant.
 However, under pressure from his parents, Alexander decided to go to Denmark.

 In June 1866, Tsarevich Alexander arrived in Copenhagen with his brothers Grand Duke Vladimir and Grand Duke Alexei.
 While looking over photographs of Nicholas, Alexander asked Dagmar if "she could love him after having loved Nixa, to whom they were both devoted."
 She answered that she could love no one but him, because he had been so close to his brother.
 Alexander recalled that "we both burst into tears... [and] I told her that my dear Nixa helped us much in this situation and that now of course he prays about our happiness."
 On 17 June, he proposed to her during a picnic to the beach at Hellebæk by the coast of the Øresund strait near Elsinore and received a yes.
 The engagement was announced on 23 June at Fredensborg Palace.
 Both Dagmar and Alexander quickly embraced the prospect of marrying each other, and were soon described as genuinely enthusiastic.

-In the time leading up to Dagmar's departure to Russia, many festive events took place in Copenhagen, On 22 September 1866, Dagmar left Copenhagen on board the Danish royal yacht Slesvig escorted by the armoured frigate HDMS Peder Skram, and accompanied by her brother, Crown Prince Frederick.
+In the time leading up to Dagmar's departure to Russia, many festive events took place in Copenhagen, On 22 September 1866, Dagmar left Copenhagen on board the Danish royal yacht Slesvig escorted by the armoured frigate Peder Skram, and accompanied by her brother, Crown Prince Frederik.
 Hans Christian Andersen, who had occasionally been invited to tell stories to Dagmar and her siblings when they were children, was among the crowd which flocked to the quay in order to see her off.
 The writer remarked in his diary, "Yesterday, at the quay, while passing me by, she stopped and took me by the hand.
 My eyes were full of tears.
 What a poor child!
 Oh Lord, be kind and merciful to her!
 They say that there is a brilliant court in Saint Petersburg and the tsar's family is nice; still, she heads for an unfamiliar country, where people are different and religion is different and where she will have none of her former acquaintances by her side."

-Dagmar was warmly welcomed in Kronstadt by the emperor's brother Grand Duke Constantine Nikolaevich of Russia and escorted to St. Petersburg, where she was greeted by her future mother-in-law and sister-in-law on 24 September.
+Dagmar was warmly welcomed in Kronstadt by the emperor's brother Grand Duke Konstantin Nikolayevich of Russia and escorted to St. Petersburg, where she was greeted by her future mother-in-law and sister-in-law on 24 September.